alicolville/shortcode-variables/readme.txt

 - sc-site-stylesheet_directory - Directory path for the active theme.
 - sc-site-template-url - The URL of the active theme's directory.
 - sc-site-current-url - The current URL.
+- sc-site-register-url - The URL to the WordPress registration page.
 - sc-site-pingback-url - The pingback XML-RPC file URL (xmlrpc.php)
 - sc-site-atom-feed - The Atom feed URL (/feed/atom)
 - sc-site-rdf-url - The RDF/RSS 1.0 feed URL (/feed/rfd)